Coronation of the Byzantine emperor: Early period, 5th–6th centuries

+Marcian was proclaimed by the army at the Hebdomon in 450.
 The next coronation ceremony recorded is that of Leo I the Thracian, in 457.
 The coronations of Leo I, Leo II (473), Anastasius I Dicorus (491), Justin I (518) and Justinian I (525) are described in the 10th-century De Ceremoniis by Emperor Constantine VII Porphyrogennetos (r.
 913–959), copied from an earlier work ascribed to the 6th-century official Peter the Patrician; in addition, the ceremony for Justin II (565) is recounted in considerable detail in Corippus' laudatory poem De laudibus Iustini minoris.